-Edamame are delicious young green soybeans, often served in Japanese restaurants.
-They are most commonly eaten directly from the pod with a little salt and served either as an appetiser or a snack.
+Enjoy one of the simplest yet most effortlessly delicious snack foods in Japanese cuisine with this edamame recipe.
+Edamame are delicious young green soybeans, often served in Japanese restaurants and izakaya pubs before entrees and main courses.
+They are most commonly eaten directly from the pod with a little salt, and you are sure to love them as much as the Japanese do.

 Empty edamame beans in to a large saucepan of boiling water.
 You should add a little salt to the water too for flavour.